-This is an introductory course in Immunology that is designed to provide a basic knowledge of the immune response and its involvement in health and disease.
-It introduces students to the basic immunological principles including innate and acquired immunity, humoral versus cell mediated immune responses, role of the complement system in the immune response, cells and organs involved in immune reactions and finally the cooperation between different cells in the clearance of antigen.
+This is an introductory course in Immunology, Blood Banking and Transfusion Medicine.
+The course is designed to provide basic knowledge of the immune response and its involvement in health and disease.
+It introduces students to the basic immunological principles including innate and acquired immunity, humoral versus cell mediated immune responses.
+In addition, this course advances the basic concepts of blood banking including blood-grouping and antibody systems, donor screening and collection of blood components needed for transfusions among others.
 Prerequisite: BIOL 201.
 First term.